mkKurish/Notes/README.md

 The following **variable naming** convention is used in the project code:\
 - variable names have the style “camel case” together with “lower case", for example, “mainData“ or ”SolidBrush"
 - function names also have the style “camel case” together with “lower case”, for example, “removeByTopic“ or ”loadData"
-- The names of classes (structures) have the style “camel case” together with “lower case”, except for the first letter, it is capitalized.
+- the names of classes (structures) have the style “camel case” together with “lower case”, except for the first letter, it is capitalized.
 An example is “DataManipulator" and “Note"

 The general **design style of the program code** corresponds to the following points:\
 - each nested block of code is one indent “tab" above the parent block